The Monkees, Season 1

 Songs: “I Wanna Be Free”, “Sweet Young Thing”

-When Davy misrepresents his life to his English grandfather as one of riches and success, the other three Monkees pose as Davy’s help and improvise the appearance of grand wealth when Davy’s grandfather comes to call.
+When Davy misrepresents his life to his English grandfather as one of riches and success, the other three Monkees pose as Davy’s “help” and improvise the appearance of grand wealth and status when he comes to call.

 Episode 7: “Monkees In A Ghost Town”